PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 currently tracks this branch.
 The Goal is active again; subsequent work uses coherent commits and pushes without opening an additional pull request.

-The latest implementation unit audits the later mixed-attention/NDHWC/cost- volume sequence.
-A raw dequantize/HardSigmoid/quantize mutator separates mixed attention from the other runners, so mixed attention intentionally remains standalone.
-Only the contiguous NDHWC-gate and cost-volume-scatter runners now share a separate lazy `ModelIRPassStateScope`, which ends before the following raw convolution-affine fold.
-A synthetic model whose two model-only preflights match proves that three diagnostic events construct one graph index without crossing either raw boundary.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the late axis-3 constant-Concat, Dequantize/Concat/Quantize, LayerNorm- statistics, and generic transpose-cleanup runners.
+The scope starts after the raw convolution-affine fold and ends before the conditional legacy elementwise-roundtrip optimizer.
+A synthetic model whose four model-only preflights match proves that five diagnostic events construct one graph index without crossing either raw boundary.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.